lambdaclass/mirra_backend/load_test/reports/2023_11_24/report.md

 ### Possible improvements:
-- Since 30ms for an action is not realistic, we changed it to 200ms and found that the game improved, even with 600 players around.
+- Since 30ms for an action is not realistic, we changed it to 200ms and found that the game improved, even with 60 games of players 10 each around (600 players).
 We still need to test when exactly the gameplay degrades.
 - New algorithm for the World Tick.